Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Abstract

 \section{Abstract}

 Diffusion models have achieved impressive results in generative tasks such as text-to-image synthesis, yet they often struggle to fully align outputs with nuanced user intent and maintain consistent aesthetic quality.
-Existing preference-based training methods like Diffusion Direct Preference Optimization help address these issues but rely on costly and potentially noisy human-labeled datasets.
-In this work, we introduce Direct Diffusion Score Preference Optimization (DDSPO), which—when winning/losing policies are accessible—directly derives per-timestep supervision from these policies.
-Unlike prior methods that operate solely on final samples, DDSPO provides dense, transition-level signals across the denoising trajectory.
-In practice, we avoid reliance on labeled data by automatically generating preference signals using a pretrained reference model: we contrast its outputs when conditioned on original prompts versus semantically degraded variants.
-This practical strategy enables effective score-space preference supervision without explicit reward modeling or manual annotations.
-Empirical results demonstrate that DDSPO improves text-image alignment and visual quality, outperforming or matching existing preference-based methods while requiring significantly less supervision.
+Existing preference-based training methods such as Diffusion Direct Preference Optimization help address these issues, but obtain their supervision targets from the forward process $q(\x_{t-1}\!\mid\!\x_t,\x_0)$ derived from terminal samples, which is not directly aligned with the model’s actual backward denoising transitions at each step.
+In this work, we introduce Direct Diffusion Score Preference Optimization (DDSPO), which defines stepwise preference supervision directly over backward denoising transitions through a contrastive policy pair, rather than relying on forward-process approximations from terminal samples.
+We propose two practical instantiations of the contrastive policy pair: training separate winning and losing models on preference data, and inducing a contrastive policy pair without additional training by using a pretrained reference model conditioned on an original prompt and a semantically degraded variant, requiring neither reward modeling nor manual annotations. \dohyun{Empirical results show that contrastive-policy-pair supervision is more effective than forward-process-based supervision across text--image alignment and aesthetic-quality tasks.} \previous{Empirical results across multiple tasks demonstrate the effectiveness of stepwise contrastive supervision, with DDSPO consistently improving text--image alignment and aesthetic quality.} Our implementation is available at: \url{https://dohyun-as.github.io/DDSPO} \keywords{Diffusion Models \and Preference Optimization \and Stepwise Contrastive Policy}